|

 Today the typical flash memory inside a 2.5" MLC SSD is rated at 3,000

 cycles (30x worse).
-And yet in the same period (2004 to 2011) the
+And yet in the same period (2004 to 2013) the

-R/W speeds of the fastest
+sustained R/W speeds of the

-pressure on already strained endurance.
-The detail of the debates surrounding
+The detail of the debates surrounding enterprise flash SSD has

-enterprise flash SSD has changed over the years.
-But all the arguments
+changed over the years.
+But all the arguments revolve around the question of -

-revolve around the question of - is this SSD going to be reliable enough in my
+is this SSD going to be reliable

-Back in 2003 all enterprise acceleration SSDs
+Back in 2003 all enterprise

-were RAM SSDs.
+acceleration SSDs were RAM

 In